Jman012/FloatplaneAPI/README.md

 After making changes to the `floatplane-openapi-specification.json`, run `npm run test` in order to run integration tests with the Floatplane API.
 This ensures that the specification and its models are aligned with the API correctly.

 Integration test run requirements:
-- The environment variable "sailssid" needs to be set to the value of the `sails.sid` HTTP Cookie for authentication in order for integration tests to run.
+- The environment variable "sails.sid" needs to be set to the value of the `sails.sid` HTTP Cookie for authentication in order for integration tests to run.
-- The .NET 6.0 SDK will need to be installed on the system in order for integration tests to run (`dotnet build` and `dotnet test`).
+- Python 3 must be installed.

 Integration tests will test for:
 - Expected HTTP 200 responses for valid requests